 Directions: At the start of the track, after the first suspension bridge, head to the left and follow the steam through a small bush remnant and open grassy areas.
 The waterfall is located after the second bridge.

 - Time: 20 minutes one way to waterfall 45 minutes beyond waterfall to fenceline

 - Grade: This track is an advanced tramping track in places

 - Track Conditions: Can be muddy during winter months.
 This trail also crosses private farmland so visitors as asked to not disturb stock.
-This walkway is also closed from 1 August – 30 September.

 - Getting there: The Karakariki track is located at the end of Karakariki Valley Road; Turn left off SH23 between Hamilton & Raglan onto Karakariki Road, then left onto Karakariki Valley Road.